aditya697/Cryptography/CryptoHack.md

 ### *MODULUS_UNUTILIS*

 We are given a output.txt.
+We are given n,e,cipher text.

 By using this code we get the flag.
 ```